 Following the successful completion of the Apprenticeship, there are many opportunities available which could include specialising within the profession, completing other vocational courses or progressing into Further and/or Higher Education.

 Contact information

 Proposer of this framework

-The Equine Industry Group which includes employers and associations who represent Welsh businesses: British Horse Society, British Horseracing Authority, Thoroughbred Breeders' Association, Horse Sanctuaries and Riding for the Disabled Association.
-This framework is published by Lantra on a non-statutory basis prior to the designation of Issuing Authorities for Wales.
+The Equine industry which includes employers and associations who represent Welsh businesses: British Horse Society, British Horseracing Authority, Thoroughbred Breeders' Association, Horse Sanctuaries and Riding for the Disabled Association.